 It is often compounded by the mother rewarding good behavior with a special treat, or dealing with her own problems through eating.
 Many children learn to associate happy times with meal times, and when the family breaks up the pain of the loss is associated with different eating arrangements, and the child believes that if only everyone was around the table again everything would be OK.

 Hypnosis works on core human needs.
 Food is a basic human drive, and it easily gets mixed up with other emotions.
 For some people, every time they feel bad, they reach into the cupboard, instead of reaching into their past.
 They need the power of hypnosis to get to the root of the problem, and fix it, permanently.

-The way hypnosis ends eating compulsions and losing weight is by changing how the person feels about themself.
+Hypnosis ends eating compulsion by changing how you feel about yourself.
+No matter what happened in the past, it can be fixed.
+When you find and fix the original issue, you stop looking to food to feel better.
 Food should be something you enjoy and not something that is a substitute for something else.

-Hypnotherapy is gentle but searching.
-It finds what is driving the behaviour and then subtly changes it.
+Weight loss hypnotherapy is gentle but searching.
+It finds what is driving your behavior, and then subtly changes it.